Student-centric advice and objective recommendations

 How to Get Your High School Transcript

-It’s important to note the difference between “unofficial” and “official” high school transcripts.
+Be sure to note the difference between “unofficial” and “official” high school transcripts.
 You probably already have an unofficial transcript on-hand or easily accessible on the internet.
 In some cases, these will be all you need.
-But in other situations, you may need an official copy.
-Let’s get into situations where you may need an official or unofficial transcript.
-After that, we’ll show you how to get an official copy or an unofficial copy of your transcript.
+Be sure to read your paperwork carefully to figure out whether you need an official or unofficial transcript for your purposes.

 What is a high school transcript?

-A high school transcript is a document that tells the reader the school you attend, the courses you’ve taken, the grades you’ve received, and your weighted and unweighted GPA.
+A high school transcript tells the reader the school you attend, the courses you’ve taken, the grades you’ve received, and your weighted and unweighted GPA.
 In some cases, it can also contain a disciplinary record and an attendance record.
 Your high school might also include your class rank and any academic honors you received.
-By looking at your transcript, the reader will be able to not only find out your GPA, but the rigor and focus of courses you took.
-Students with many honors or AP courses will stand out when someone views their transcript.

 Also see: How many AP courses should I take in high school?